alou-S/sysdroid/README.md

 This python script is more of a personal project.

 It was designed to work with my Samsung M01.
-Should theoretically work with most Qualcomm devices of with similar sysfs structure with tweaking the thermal zones.
+Should theoretically work with most Qualcomm devices of with similar sysfs structure with minor modifications.

+Tested Devices :
+- Samsung M01
-Tested on a Lenovo Tab 4 10 and works fine.
+- Lenovo Tab 4 10
+- Redmi Note 11